bmc0/dsp/README.md

 ### LADSPA frontend (experimental):

-Currently, this frontend will not work correctly with effects that add latency between their input and output (currently only crossfeed_hrtf).
+Currently, this frontend will not work correctly with effects that add latency between their input and output (currently crossfeed_hrtf and resample).

 #### Configuration: